iterating/sirscalc/readme.md

 - **Calculation History**: Track and review previous calculations
 - **User-friendly Interface**: Clean, intuitive design for rapid data entry
 - **Mobile Responsive**: Use on any device at the bedside
-- **Data Persistence**: Secure storage of calculations using Supabase
+- **Data Persistence**: Secure storage of calculations using Neon Postgres
 - **Health Data Interoperability**: Export results in FHIR format
   - FHIR: Export as FHIR Observation resources (JSON)